What Was Announced

 The statement went further than any previous government communication on the subject.
 It confirmed that the Energy Secretary has personally directed officials to move "at pace" to bring plug-in solar within a clear legal framework, and that discussions are already underway with major retailers — including supermarkets — to make the technology available from mainstream high-street and online stores alongside washing machines and dishwashers.

-The British Standards Institution (BSI) has been formally commissioned to establish a working group to develop a UK technical standard for plug-in solar devices, analogous to the German DIN VDE specification that underpinned Germany's 2024 legalisation.
-A simplified notification pathway for Distribution Network Operators (DNOs) is also being developed, with the aim of reducing or eliminating the current G98 administrative burden for systems below 800W.
+The British Standards Institution (BSI) was reported at the time to have been commissioned to develop a UK technical standard for plug-in solar devices, analogous to the German DIN VDE specification that underpinned Germany's 2024 legalisation.
+A simplified notification pathway for Distribution Network Operators (DNOs) was also said to be under development, with the aim of reducing the current G98 administrative burden for systems below 800W.
+Neither of those workstreams has since produced a published document: the government's 16 July 2026consultation response says only that “work will begin on the development of longer-term standards to succeed the IPS”, and the simplified registration route remains in development.

-Until now, plug-in solar in the UK occupied an awkward regulatory position.
-The technology was not explicitly illegal — there is no law or regulation that says "thou shalt not plug a solar panel into your wall socket."
-However, it was also not explicitly permitted under the relevant standards framework, most importantly BS 7671 (the IET Wiring Regulations), which governs electrical installations in UK buildings.
+Alongside that, plug-in solar was also not explicitly provided for in the relevant standards framework, most importantly BS 7671 (the IET Wiring Regulations), which governs electrical installations in UK buildings.

 The specific concern raised by electrical engineers was the interaction between a plug-in solar microinverter and a UK ring circuit.
 British homes are wired with 32A ring main circuits — a design unique to the UK, in which current can flow from both ends of the ring simultaneously.
 Connecting a small AC generator (which is effectively what a microinverter is) to a ring circuit raises theoretical questions about whether the ring's protection devices — particularly older Type AC residual current devices (RCDs) — would operate correctly under all fault conditions.